 Because of its neutral taste and high smoke point, it makes a great and healthier choice of oil for cooking Japanese and Asian dishes.
 However, good quality untoasted sesame oil can be more expensive, so many households are still using the cheaper options when it comes to cooking oil.

 Use it like you would with canola oil or vegetable oil.
 I’ve been using it as my primary cooking oil.
 So think stir-fries, sautéing, or any recipes that call for a neutral-tasting oil.
 It also withstands high heat very well, so you can use it safely for frying or roasting.

 My Recommended Brands of Sesame Oil

 I personally use either Maruhon Sesame Oil or Kadoya Sesame Oil.
 Both are trusted brands in Japanese cooking.
 Maruhon has different varieties, including the untoasted version.
 You can also use find Spectrum Organic Sesame Oil for untoasted sesame oil.

 Where To Buy

-Store bottles in your pantry with other oils.
+Store the bottles in a dark, cool place in your pantry with other oils.